USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ```
 setenv EM_SYM_DATE T #This changes the internal default of GR_EM_SYM_DATE, if not set, to true.
 [Default value: F]
 ```
 Users should be careful with this variable, as it changes the default value for all gridded streams.
 If both EM_SYM_DATE and GR_EM_SYM_DATE_XXX are present, GR_EM_SYM_DATE_XXX takes precedent for that individual stream.
+Example: if GR_EM_SYM_DATE_001 is F and EM_SYM_DATE is T, the emissions module will see that stream 001 is not a symbolic data type, however, stream 002, if not set, will indicate that stream 002 is of symblic data type.

 If N_EMIS_GR is set 0, then CMAQ will run with no Gridded emissions even if the values for GR_EMIS_XXX and GR_EMIS_LAB_XXX are all set.